benjamin-ahlbrecht/News-Article-Category-Classification/README.md

-# Contextual Advertising using Machine- and Deep-Learning
+# New Article Category Classification

 Contextual Advertising describes the process of targeting advertisements to users based on the context of a given website's contents.
 Here, we tackle this issue using a variety of machine-learning models and a DistilBERT deep-learning model.
 Decision Trees, Random Forests, and Multinomial Logistic Regression are utilized to make contextual advertising decisions based on pre-processed text data.
 DistilBERT uses pre-embedded word vectors to help make more rigorous classifications.